-In this section we show that any divergenceless flow in $L^1_+(E)$, and more in general any divergenceless flow in $\bb R_+^E$ with zero flux towards infinity, can be written as superposition of flows along self avoiding finite cycles.
-See \cite{GV} for other problems related to cyclic decompositions of divergenceless flows on graphs and \cite{Smi} for similar decompositions for divergenceless vector valued measures on $\mathbb R^d$.
+In this section we show that any divergence--free flow in $L^1_+(E)$, and more in general any divergence--free flow in $\bb R_+^E$ with zero flux towards infinity, can be written as superposition of flows along self avoiding finite cycles.
+See \cite{GV} for other problems related to cyclic decompositions of divergence--free flows on graphs and \cite{Smi} for similar decompositions for divergence--free vector valued measures on $\mathbb R^d$.

 We first introduce some key graphical structures.
 A \emph{finite cycle} $C$ in the oriented graph $(V,E)$ is a sequence $(x_1,\ldots,x_k)$ of elements of $V$ such that $(x_{i},x_{i+1})\in E$ when $i=1,\dots, k$ and the sum in the indices is modulo $k$.
 A finite cycle is \emph{self avoiding} if for $i\neq j$ it holds $x_i\neq x_j$.
 Given $(x,y)\in E$, if there exists an index $i=1,\dots,k$ such that $(x,y)=(x_i,x_{i+1})$ we write $(x,y)\in C$.
 Similarly, given $x\in V$, if there exists an index $i=1,\dots, k$ such that $x=x_i$ we say that $x\in C$.
 The collection of all the self avoiding finite cycles in $(V,E)$ is a countable set which we denote by $\mc C$.
 In the sequel we shall mostly regard elements $C\in\mc C$ as finite subsets of $E$ and denote by $|C|$ the corresponding cardinality.
 Consider an invading sequence $V_n \nearrow V$ of finite subsets $V_n$.
 This means a sequence such that $|V_n|<+\infty$, $V_n\subset V_{n+1}$ and moreover $\cup_nV_n=V$.
 For any fixed $n$ we define and observe that it is an invading sequence of edges.
 Given a flow $Q\in \bb R_+ ^E$, we define